How to Cook for a Keto Diet on a Budget: Tips for Success

 What are effective strategies for affordable keto meal planning?

 When planning, prioritise batch cooking.
 Preparing large quantities of certain dishes allows you to save time and money.
-For instance, cook a big pot of keto chili or soup, then portion it out for multiple meals.
+For instance, cook a big pot of keto chilli or soup, then portion it out for multiple meals.
 This not only reduces cooking time throughout the week but also ensures that you have nutritious options readily available.

 Incorporate theme nights into your meal planning.
 For example, designate one night for meatless meals or meat-centric dishes.
 This not only adds variety but also helps use up ingredients that might otherwise go to waste.